Hsnmsri/monitor-lin/README.md

   ```bash
   nano env
   ```
-  and paste the above settings with your own data
+  - Paste the above settings with your own data
   ```text
   # Node
   NODE_NAME=